LucianoPAlmeida/js-object-equal/README.md

 ```

 ##Usage
 In your file package.json and the js-object-equal@1.0.0 dependence.
-run
+And run :

 ````
 npm update
 ```